UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 ---
-title: 'Module 8: A Slice of NumPy, and Advanced Data Wrangling'
+title: 'Module 8: A Slice of NumPy and Advanced Data Wrangling'
 description:
-  'In this module you will learn about NumPy arrays and more advanced wrangling techniques such as handling columns with dates and strings and identifying null values.'
+  'In this module, you will learn about NumPy arrays and more advanced wrangling techniques such as handling columns with dates and strings and identifying null values.'
 prev: /module7
 next: /module9
 type: chapter